kylankob/ecdoa-quests/README.md

 <strong>2.
 In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?</strong>
 > 1. Safety and Security - making things more difficult to actually "mess up" and avoid inherently potential catastrophes when writing smart contracts is great asset to have in a programming language.

-> 2. Clarity - making the language "clearer" by design, certainly will be a helful asset (especially to newcomers) working with the langauge in the wild for the first time.
+> 2. Clarity - making the language "clearer" by design, certainly will be a helpful asset (especially to newcomers) when working with the language in the wild for the first time.

 > 3. Approachability - designing the language in such a way that can seem somewhat familiar to other langauges will certainly benefit those coming from other programming backgrounds.